 Wow.
 That is one word that kept repeating itself in my mind during my visit to the National Museum of African American History and Culture (NMAAHC) this past Thursday afternoon.
 The museum provides an experience that is amazing, powerful, thought-provoking and definitely full of emotions.

 Starting with the building itself…as many of you have probably seen, it is amazing- the outside almost looks like a sort of woven pattern to me.
 There are escalators that go up to the higher floors and this offers an interesting view on the building since it is when you are closest to the outside (when you are inside the building).

-I have read a lot of great articles about the design of the building, but here is one from NPR.
+I have read a lot of great articles about the design of the building- here is a good one from NPR.
 Both the location and design are very integral to the identity of the museum.
 I had no idea before reading articles that the location of the museum had been debated for a while.

 I would have liked to have taken a few more photos to show from the history section, but I was really trying to just read and absorb all the information there.
 One aspect of the museum that stood out to me was the number of videos (produced by the Smithsonian) that were in the museum.